jh3nd3rs0n/argmatey/README.md

 Iterator methods:

 -   `CLI.hasNext()`: returns a boolean value to indicate if this `CLI` has a next part of the command line argument or a next command line argument
--   `CLI.next()`: returns the next part of the command line or the next command line argument
+-   `CLI.next()`: returns the next part of the command line argument or the next command line argument

 Descriptive methods: